-Mapping Prevention 2020 is a short-term participatory action research project.
-Our goal is to engage people across King County to better understand how communities can prevent domestic, sexual, and family violence outside of systems of policing and punishment.
-This project focuses on efforts to reach those most impacted by violence and on strategies that address racism and intersections with sexism and other forms of oppression.
+Mapping Prevention is engaging people in King County, Washington to learn more about how to prevent domestic and sexual violence outside of systems of policing and punishment.
+We focus on reaching those most vulnerable to multiple forms of violence and on strategies that address racism and intersections with sexism and other forms of oppression.

 - We acknowledge the history and impacts of racism in anti-violence work, and the much longer entanglements of racial and sexual violence; We honor the history and work of anti-racist antiviolence activists by lifting up those who have led the work.

 - We are mindful that community-led work has been taken and misused.
 We intend to interrupt patterns where communities are asked what they need with no plan to shift the status quo.
 We are attempting to hold a different kind of process that can support and validate the work already happening.
 We plan to learn from what people share and we plan to share what we learn.

 - We hope to create stronger connections and more resources for existing work and for the world we want to live in.